-- 5) A Complete Description of the Subjects and Issues Involved: - These rules establish definitions; define regulatory requirements for inspectors conducting inspections of food service establishments regarding management and personnel, food operations, and equipment and facilities; and employee restrictions as they apply to ill personnel.
+- Have all the changes agreed upon by the agency and JCAR been made as indicated in the agreements issued by JCAR?
+Yes - 13) Will this rulemaking replace any emergency rulemaking currently in effect?
+No - 14) Are there any amendments pending on this Part?
+No - 15) Summary and Purpose of Amendments: These rules establish definitions; define regulatory requirements for inspectors conducting inspections of food service establishments regarding management and personnel, food operations, and equipment and facilities; and employee restrictions as they apply to ill personnel.
 The purpose of this Code is to safeguard public health by providing consumers with food that is safe, unadulterated and honestly presented, which will prevent illnesses caused from ingesting food.
-The proposed amendments consist of changes in temperature requirements of potentially hazardous food items and in the definition of a potentially hazardous food item.
-These proposed changes are supported by current science as submitted at the National Conference for Food Protection (CFP) and are contained in the federal Food and Drug Administration's Model Food Code.
+The adopted amendments consist of changes in temperature requirements of potentially hazardous food items and in the definition of a potentially hazardous food item.
+These changes are supported by current science as submitted at the National Conference for Food Protection (CFP) and are contained in the federal Food and Drug Administration's Model Food Code.

 The recommendations of the CFP are nationally accepted and incorporated into the FDA Model Food Code, which is re-written every four years, with a supplement that comes out every two years.
-The proposed changes to the Illinois Code are based upon the FDA Model Food Code.
+The changes to the Illinois Code are based upon the FDA Model Food Code.
 The FDA Model Food Code is an important part of the strategy for achieving uniform national food safety standards and for enhancing the efficiency and effectiveness of our nation's food safety system.
-The FDA Model Food Code reflects the current science, emerging food safety issues, and imminent health hazards related to food safety.
+The FDA Model Food Code reflects the current science, emerging food safety issues and imminent health hazards related to food safety.

-Regulations related to the temperatures of potentially hazardous foods, time as a public health control, date marking, and the definition of potentially hazardous food items have also been included in this proposed update of the Illinois Food Service Sanitation Code.
+Regulations related to the temperatures of potentially hazardous foods, time as a public health control, date marking, and the definition of potentially hazardous food items have also been included in this update of the Illinois Food Service Sanitation Code.